 We loved the pattern on the vintage floor tiling of the shower room and the beautiful Victorian roll-top bathtub.

 The main bedroom leads out on to a large veranda with a rattan planter’s chair and a massive plush day bed covered in blue cushions.

 The terrace overlooks the garden, with expansive views across to the Grand Lawn.

 Whilst some people love to sunbathe, I actually prefer the shade.
 Lucky for me, the veranda was actually covered.
 This also provides useful protections, when the weather turns bad and it pelts it down, like it frequently does in the shoulder season.

 But what made our stay at 137 Pillars House truly special were all the small little details and gestures of the staff.

 Every night, a little bedtime story was left in our room together with some kind of turn-down treat (biscuits, fresh fruit, …).

-There were also Nespresso coffee and complimentary mini bar in the room, which was refilled during our stay.
-And as a special touch above other hotels, mini bar drinks are complimentary except for the hard liquor.
+There were also Nespresso coffee and a complimentary mini-bar in the room, which was refilled during our stay.
+And as a special touch above other hotels, minibar drinks are complimentary except for the hard liquor.

 BREAKFAST AT 137 PILLARS HOUSE HOTEL